fatinahrm/Fake-Attack-Speed/README.md

 # Fake-Attack-Speed
 Tera Mod
 Fake attack speed is a modified Skill-Prediction (Free Version) with give you some nice feature.
-Still not tested for all clases and still using opcodes from patch v83 so use it with our own risk.
+Still not tested for all clases and still using opcodes from patch v83 so use it with your own risk.
-Only working in TeraToolbox.<br/><br/>
+Only working in TeraToolbox.<br/>

 Why the code so confusing?<br/>
 The code got encrypted since its still developed so it prevent you from messing up and prevent someone stole it!<br/><br/>